SpringerPE/cf-configuration-exporter/README.md

-`EXPORTER_API_URL` = the endpoint of the Cloudfoundry API `EXPORTER_ADMIN_USER` = username used for logging in to CloudFoundry `EXPORTER_ADMIN_PASSWORD` = password used for logging in to Cloudfoundry
+`EXPORTER_API_URL` = the endpoint of the Cloudfoundry API `EXPORTER_ADMIN_USER` = username used for logging in to CloudFoundry `EXPORTER_ADMIN_PASSWORD` = password used for logging in to Cloudfoundry `EXPORTER_EXCLUDE_ENV_VARS` = list of `,` separated strings.
+The env variables whose name starts by
+                                                         one of the prefixes listed will not be exported.
 ```

 You can run the utility by executing the run script: